Microsoft/azure-docs.pt-pt/articles/databox/data-box-faq.md

 - Create a local VHDx on fast storage or create an empty VHD on the HDD/SSD (slower).
 - Mount it to a VM.
-- Copy files to the VM’s disk.-->
+- Copy files to the VM's disk.-->

 ### <a name="q-can-i-use-multiple-storage-accounts-with-data-box"></a>P. Posso utilizar várias contas de armazenamento com o Data Box?